The Legend of Momotaro: A Journey through the Heroes of Okayama

 Kibitsuhiko-jinja Shrine

-The story of Momotaro is not just a folk tale, but a symbol of courage, friendship, and justice that is still deeply rooted in the hearts of the people of Okayama.
-Why not go on a journey following in Momotaro's footsteps, visiting historical spots and enjoying traditional flavors?
-Come and find your own Momotaro experience in Okayama.
+The story of Momotaro is not just a folk tale, but a symbol of courage, friendship, and justice that remains deeply rooted in the hearts of the people of Okayama.
+Why not embark on a journey following in Momotaro's footsteps, visiting historical spots and enjoying traditional flavors?
+Come and find your own unique Momotaro experience in Okayama.

 Okayama Prefecture's Japan Heritage Story